ShiraBrosh/The-Settlers-of-Catan/README.md

 - VS Code configuration files included in .vscode/ directory.
 - Configure your IDE to use these settings for optimal development experience.

-## Contribution

-Contributions are welcome!
-Fork the repository and submit pull requests.
-Ensure new features or bug fixes include appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.